xibosignage/xibo-manual/source/en/advanced_dateFormat.md

 ## Changing Date format

-Xibo should accept any date format that is a correct PHP date format.
+[[PRODUCTNAME]] should accept any date format that is a correct PHP date format.

 The following characters are recognized and can be used to set date format: